Lynn Louise Lipsky Kupiec

-Lynn Louise Kupiec, 85, of Beaumont, died Friday, January 24, 2025.
-She was born on June 6, 1939, in Mineola, New York to Marjorie Louise Livingston and William Charles Lipsky.
+Lynn Louise Lipsky Kupiec, 85, of Beaumont, Texas, passed away on Friday, January 24, 2025, surrounded by her family.
+She was born on June 6, 1939, in Mineola, New York, to Marjorie Louise Livingston and William Charles Lipsky.

-In lieu of flowers memorial contributions may be made to the American Heart Association, Houston Chapter, 10060 Buffalo Speedway Houston, TX 77054 or United Way of Beaumont, 700 North Street, Suite H, Beaumont, Texas 77701.
+In lieu of flowers, memorial contributions may be made to the American Heart Association, Houston Chapter, 10060 Buffalo Speedway, Houston, Texas 77054 or United Way of Beaumont, 700 North Street, Suite H, Beaumont, Texas 77701.

 Gathering of Family and Friends